mhumphries-wlu/Archive_Studio/README.md

 If you use this software in your research, please cite:

 > Mark Humphries, 2024.
-ArchivePearl 1.0 Beta.
+ArchiveStudio 1.0 Beta.
 Department of History: Wilfrid Laurier University.

 If you wish to cite the paper that explores related research: